NikolasStelmakh/Indicium-test/README.md

 # Task Description
 ![description](./visual-description.png)

+**Details**<br/>
+Given a CSV file representing a series of tables, implement a rotation engine that parses, verifies and rotates each table, and finally outputs a CSV file with all valid and rotated tables.

 You should be able to run your program like:<br/>
 ~ $ node cli.js input.csv > output.csv<br/>
 The input file is the first and only argument to the program.
 Output should be